Digitalist-Open-Cloud/Helm-Chart-Wordpress/README.md

 # WordPress PHP-FPM Nginx Helm Chart

-Run Bedrock Wordpress with php-fpm.
+Run Bedrock Wordpress with php-fpm and nginx.

 Any container should work, WordPress need be in path `/var/www/html/web`.